ynniv/vagrant-opengenera/README.md

-Runs "opengenera2" inside virtualbox using vagrant, veewee, and chef.
+Runs "opengenera2" on Ubuntu 7.10 inside virtualbox using vagrant, veewee, and chef.
+An old version of Ubuntu is required due to a "feature" of X11 being fixed in newer versions.

 This *does not include* genera.
 It requires that you supply a bzip2 tar archive named opengenera.tar.bz2 with the (abridged) files listed in notes/opengenera2.tar.list.